learning-zone/nodejs-basics/README.md

 * **Yarn**

-Yarn was developed by Facebook in attempt to resolve some of npm’s shortcomings.
-Yarn isn’t technically a replacement for npm since it relies on modules from the npm registry.
+Yarn was developed by Facebook in attempt to resolve some of npm\'s shortcomings.
+Yarn isn\'t technically a replacement for npm since it relies on modules from the npm registry.
 Think of Yarn as a new installer that still relies upon the same npm structure.
-The registry itself hasn’t changed, but the installation method is different.
-Since Yarn gives you access to the same packages as npm, moving from npm to Yarn doesn’t require you to make any changes to your workflow.
+The registry itself hasn\'t changed, but the installation method is different.
+Since Yarn gives you access to the same packages as npm, moving from npm to Yarn doesn\'t require you to make any changes to your workflow.

 ```bash
 npm install yarn --global